steevehook/udemy-go101/section_1-introduction/hello-world/README.md

 ---
-Note: Trying to execute a file or multiple files which don't belong to the `main` package will result in an error
+Note: Trying to execute a file or multiple files which don't belong to the `main` package will result in an error.

+Also trying to execute a file or multiple files which belong to the `main` package but do not have the `func main` declaration in at least one of the files will also result in an error.

 ### Order of evaluation